 - Let your mind be free.
 If you find you’re “forcing” yourself to focus, take a break and let your mind wander for 5 minutes.
 Set an alarm so after those 5 minutes you can go back to your task.

 If you live with ADHD, you may find planning, organizing, and focusing on a task challenging.
 This may lead to procrastination.
-Seeking ADHD treatment can help you manage these challenges.
+Seeking ADHD treatment can help.

-“ADHD symptoms can make sequencing and prioritizing work difficult,” explains Nereida Gonzalez-Berrios, a psychiatrist in Houston, Texas.
+“ADHD symptoms can make sequencing and prioritizing work difficult,” explains Nereida Gonzalez-Berrios, a psychiatrist in Houston.

-But making a few changes in your environment may help you manage these tasks.
+Making a few changes in your environment may also help.

 You could start by asking yourself how your work environment can be optimized to support focus.
 Are the colors or nearby windows distracting?
 Is there clutter on your desk?